Danish colonization of the Americas: West Indies (1754–1917)

 Explorers (mainly Norwegians), scientists, merchants (mainly Danish) and settlers from Denmark–Norway took possession of the Danish West Indies (present-day U.S. Virgin Islands) in the late 17th and early 18th centuries.

 Denmark–Norway started colonies on St. Thomas in 1665 and St. John in 1683 (though control of the latter was disputed with Great Britain until 1718), and purchased St. Croix from France in 1733.
 During the 18th century, the Virgin Islands in the Caribbean Sea were divided into two territorial units, one British and the other Dano-Norwegian.
 The Dano-Norwegian islands were run by the Danish West India and Guinea Company until 1755, when the Dano-Norwegian king bought them out.

 Following the Battle of Leipzig in 1813, the Treaty of Kiel signed on 14 January 1814, Frederick VI ceded the Kingdom of Norway to the King of Sweden.
 Despite Norway then being under the Swedish crown some Norwegians kept coming due to family connections.

 Sugar cane, produced by slave labor, drove the islands' economy during the 18th and early 19th centuries.
 A triangular trade existed with Danish manufacturers buying African slaves which in turn were traded for West Indian sugar meant for Denmark and Norway.
 Although the slave trade was abolished in 1803, slavery itself was not abolished until 1848, after several mass slave escapes to the free British islands and an ensuing slave protest.
 The Danish Virgin Islands were also used as a base for pirates.
 The British and Dutch settlers became the largest non-slave groups on the islands.
 Their languages predominated, so much so that the Danish government, in 1839, declared that slave children must attend school in the English language.
 The colony reached its largest population in the 1840–50s, after which an economic downturn increased emigration and the population dropped, a trend that continued until after the islands' purchase by the United States.
 The Danish West Indies had 34,000 inhabitants in 1880.

 In 1868, Denmark voted to sell the colony to the United States but their offer was rebuffed.
 In 1902, Denmark rejected an American purchase offer.
-On 31 March 1917, the United States finally purchased the islands, which had been in economic decline since the abolition of slavery.
+On 31 March 1917, the United States finally purchased the islands, which had been in economic decline since the abolition of slavery in the Treaty of the Danish West Indies.